-HEALTH SERVICES: Our school has the part-time services of a Nurse and a Health Technician.
-While on duty, it is their role to see to the physical well being of our students.
-Our nurse is on campus weekly; the Health Technician is on campus from 10:15 a.m. through 1:45 p.m. each day.
-These are the most desirable times to communicate with them concerning medical/health information.
+Technician.
+While on duty, it is their role to see to the physical well-being of our students.
+Our nurse is on campus weekly; the Health Technician is there daily from 8:30 am through 2:30 pm.
+These are the most desirable times to communicate medical/health information with them.
 The Office Staff provides coverage for student health needs at other times during the school day when the Nurse or Health Technician is not on duty.

-Medications of any kind (including over the counter items prescribed by a physician) must be brought to the Health Office for dispensing.
-They must be in the original container and must be accompanied by a Parent/Physician Medication Permission Form.
+Medications (including over-the-counter items prescribed by a physician) must be brought to the Health Office for dispensing.
+They must be in the original container and accompanied by a Parent/Physician Medication Permission Form.
 These forms are available from the Health Office.
 No medication can be administered at school without proper authorization.
-Students may not have any medication, including aspirin or cough drops, on their person.
+Students may not have any medication on their person, including aspirin or cough drops.

-Routine screenings for hearing and vision acuity are provided for all new students and at certain grade levels.
+Routine hearing and visual acuity screenings are provided for all new students at specific grade levels.